lecnim/cutest.py/README.md

     3.3
     3.4

+Use pip to install...

+    $ pip install cutest.py

-Download a [`cutest.py`](https://github.com/lecnim/cutest/releases/download/v0.9.0/cutest.py) script and it is ready to work.
-No requirements.
+...or download a [`cutest.py`](https://github.com/lecnim/cutest/releases/download/v0.9.0/cutest.py) script and it is ready to work.
+No requirements!

 ## Usage